pushkingupta/finetuning_small_language_models/README.md

 **NOTE**:

  - Finetuning has been commented out.
 To finetune the model make sure to uncomment it
  - Device type has been set as per Mac's Silicon chip.
-If you are training on CUDA please update device setting accordingly
+If you are training on CUDA device, please update device setting accordingly
- - If you only need to peform inferencing, that has been tested to run on CPU as well (although it may be slower than running on a GPU)
+ - If you only need to peform inferencing, it has been tested to run on CPU as well (although it may be slower than running on a GPU)

 **About the notebooks**: